mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 		less -S NC_031969.f5.sub4.nex

 	Note that heterozygous sites have been coded with [IUPAC ambiguity codes](https://en.wikipedia.org/wiki/Nucleic_acid_notation), so that for example a "C/T" allele has been replace with the letter "Y".
-While many phylogenetic algorithms can not deal with this ambiguity information, SVDQuartets will automatically recognize that both alleles are then present in the sample and will account for it in its calculations of the SVD score.
+While many phylogenetic algorithms can not deal with this ambiguity information, SVDQuartets will automatically recognize that both alleles are present heterozygously in the sample and will account for both in its calculations of the SVD score.

 * Open the Nexus file `NC_031969.f5.sub4.nex` in PAUP\*, and make sure that the option "Execute" is set in the opening dialog, as shown in the next screenshot.<p align="center"><img src="img/paup1.png" alt="PAUP\*" width="600"></p>